eemeli/yaml-docs/source/includes/cst_parser.md

   context: {
     atLineStart: boolean, // is this node the first one on this line
     indent: number,     // current level of indentation (may be -1)
+    root: CSTDocument,  // a reference to the parent document
     src: string         // the full original source
   },
   error: ?Error,        // if not null, indicates a parser failure